aufziehvogel/ansible-roles/jupyter-notebook-nginx/README.md

 Example Playbook
 ----------------

-Using this role in a playbook is as simple as:
+To use this role in a playbook, you have to install the other required roles, too.
+Moreover, you'll have to point to a vars file to use for the SSL role.

     - hosts: database
+      vars_files:
+         - "vars/ssl_jupyter.yml"
       roles:
+         - ssl
+         - nginx
          - jupyter-notebook-nginx

 License